 We are very proud of our commitment to challenging prejudice and promoting equality.
 We are committed to upholding the universal values of mutual respect, acceptance and the celebration of difference.
-We have been a Stonewall School Champion for a number of years and currently hold the National Equality Gold Award and the Rainbow Flag Award.
+We currently hold the National Equality Gold Award and the Rainbow Flag Award.
 We celebrate the wonderful diversity of our school through regular events including 'Be the Rainbow' for LGBT history month, 'Show Racism the Red Card', Black History Month and an annual Eid party.